max-talanov/1/cognitive technologies seminars/2013-09-20 Computational emotional thinking model.md

 1. Acceptance - disgust
 1. Surprise - expectancy

 Emotions are organised in three dimensional circumplex model where third dimension is emotional strength.
 Basic emotions could be mixed based on color theory, in higher more complex emotions.
-Complex emotions mixtures of two basics are called "primary dyads":

-1. Love
-1. Submission
-1. Awe
-1. Disapproval
-1. Remorse
-1. Contempt
-1. Aggressiveness
-1. Optimism

-More complex emotions based on three could be combined in similar way, see Cambria [senticcomputing].
-Cambria [hourglass] used Gauss function to describe passage from one sentic level to another.
-We interpreted it as: Gaussian function regulates influence of subjective human perception of inbound stimulus over objective brain response.
-Semir Zeki[neuralcorrelatesofhate] describes to emotion(hate) correlation to neural activities as Gaussian.

 ### Feedback loops

 Plutchik describes emotional process as following: